 Westfield is a tiny village located in the state of Illinois.
 With a population of 522 people and just one neighborhood, Westfield is the 740th largest community in Illinois.

-Westfield is a blue-collar town, with 42.05% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Westfield is generally considered to be a blue-collar town.
+42.05% of the Westfield workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Westfield is a village of sales and office workers, construction workers and builders, and managers.
 There are especially a lot of people living in Westfield who work in sales jobs (11.36%), office and administrative support (10.23%), and management occupations (6.82%).

 The per capita income in Westfield in 2022 was $31,271, which is lower middle income relative to Illinois, and middle income relative to the rest of the US.
 This equates to an annual income of $125,084 for a family of four.
 However, Westfield contains both very wealthy and poor people as well.